Human rights in Benin: Basic rights

 Discrimination based on race, gender, disability, language, and social status is prohibited by the constitution and laws; however, women and disabled people continue to experience discrimination, and the government does little to combat it.

 Although Benin's constitution and laws guarantee freedom of speech and of the press, these rights are sometimes denied.
 The government's Office of Radio and Television (ORTB) has supposedly restricted broadcasts that were critical of the government; the government blocked the signal of a French radio station that reported in 2010 on efforts by members of the National Assembly to impeach President Yayi; and a mass purchase, supposedly by government agents, was made of copies of newspapers that reported on a corruption case.
 Many journalists engage in self-censorship, and a number of them have been sued for libel, although judges tend to choose not to prosecute them.
 "Abuse" of the freedom of expression is punishable by imprisonment with hard labor.
 Still, there is an active media that is often critical of the government, although its reach is limited, partly owing to illiteracy.
 The most influential news media are owned by the government.
 Some private media receive government aid.
+In 2025, Hugues Comlan Sossoukpè, a journalist and human rights activist who had previously fled Benin was extradited from Ivory Coast to Benin on an international arrest warrant that was suggested to be linked to his activism and journalism.